decenomy/UCR/doc/build-osx.md

 Other commands:
 -------

-    ./clrd -daemon # to start the clr daemon.
+    ./ucrd -daemon # to start the ucr daemon.
-    ./clr-cli --help  # for a list of command-line options.
+    ./ucr-cli --help  # for a list of command-line options.
-    ./clr-cli help    # When the daemon is running, to get a list of RPC commands
+    ./ucr-cli help    # When the daemon is running, to get a list of RPC commands